Maeeen/emoji-picker/README.md

 ## TO-DO

 * [ ] Emoji groups
+* [ ] Should copy to clipboard if no text box is focused
 * [ ] Skin tones
 * [x] A tray-icon (maybe?)
 Not a good idea to have a process floating around without showing its existence to the user.
 * [ ] On lost focus, close the picker.
 As of right now, only pressing <kbd>Esc</kbd> closes the picker.